Florida Atlantic vs. Charlotte NCAA Football Odds, Plays and Insights | October 21, 2021

 Over/Under Insights

-- Florida Atlantic and its opponents have combined for 54.5 points just two times this season.
+- Florida Atlantic and its opponents have scored at least 56.5 points only twice this season.

+- Charlotte's games have gone over 56.5 points in three of six chances this season.

-- The combined points per game average of the two teams, 59.1, is 4.6 points more than Thursday's over/under.
+- The two teams combine to score 59.1 points per game, 2.6 more than the total in this contest.

-- These two squads combine to surrender 48.7 points per game, 5.8 fewer than this contest's over/under.
+- These two squads combine to allow 48.7 points per game, 7.8 fewer than this contest's over/under.

-- The Owls and their opponents score an average of 51.3 points per game, 3.2 fewer than Thursday's total.
+- Owls games have an average total of 51.3 points this season, 5.2 fewer than Thursday's over/under.

-- In 2021, games involving the 49ers have averaged a total of 58.7 points, 4.2 more than the set total in this contest.
+- The 56.5-point total for this game is 2.2 points below the 58.7 points per game average total in 49ers games this season.

 Florida Atlantic Stats and Trends

-- This season, the Owls have two ATS wins in three games as a favorite of 5.5 points or more.
+- Florida Atlantic has played six games, with three wins against the spread.

+- The Owls have covered the spread twice this season when favored by 7 points or more (in three chances).

-- Florida Atlantic's games this year have hit the over on two of six set point totals (33.3%).
+- Florida Atlantic's games this year have gone over the total in two out of six opportunities (33.3%).

-- Florida Atlantic is 2-0-1 against the spread and 3-0 overall in games when it records more than 25.7 points.
+- When Florida Atlantic puts up more than 25.7 points, it is 2-0-1 against the spread and 3-0 overall.

-- Florida Atlantic is 2-0-1 against the spread and 3-0 overall when the team amasses more than 447.5 yards.
+- In games that Florida Atlantic totals over 447.5 yards, the team is 2-0-1 against the spread and 3-0 overall.

 - The Owls have turned the ball over 10 times this season, three more turnovers than the 49ers have forced (7).